 Elections were held at early settlers houses

 The first election precincts in the county were at the houses of Archibald Downing and Washington Campbell, designated January 12, 1833.
-In 1838 election precincts appear from the county records to have been established at Rockford, Wetumpka, Socopatoy, and at Kimbrell’s, Terry’s, Robblns’, Gogglns’, James Lindsey’s, A. Chancellor’s and Llttleberry Clark’s.
+In 1838 election precincts appear from the county records to have been established at Rockford, Wetumpka, Socopatoy, and at Kimbrell’s, Terry’s, Robblns’, Gogglns’, James Lindsey’s, A. Chancellor’s and Littleberry Clark’s.

 DeSoto passed through the area

-This county is one of the richest in the state in evidences of primitive settlement.
+This county is one of the richest in the state with evidence of primitive settlement.
 Many of the creek and place names suggest occupancy by the Upper Creeks from a remote period.
 In 1540 De Soto passed through and stopped at Itawa on Hatchet Creek, where the road from Rockford to Sylacauga crosses that stream.
 The later Creek towns of Atchina Hatch!; Hatchi Tchapa (upper); Ka Ilaidshi; Opil ‘lako; Oti tut ‘tchlna; Pakana-talahassi; Potus’-hatchl; Sakapatayl; U-i-ukufkl; Wako-kayi were all in the locality embraced in the present county.
 Near Dollar at the mouth of the present Weogufka Creek are found Indian graves.